-Chad P. Wick, president and CEO of the KnowledgeWorks Foundation states, “You can’t expect children to learn 21st-century skills in schools built for the 1950s.
+Chad P. Wick, president and CEO of the KnowledgeWorks Foundation, states, “You can’t expect children to learn 21st-century skills in schools built for the 1950s.
 We need schools designed for 21st-century success.”
-Some would argue the meaning and function of the learning environment is minimal, as related to the traditional brick and mortar school.
-Projects such as the widely successful Hole-in-the-wall Project, where students accomplish amazing levels of learning in far from ideal surroundings, suggests that students learn in any setting – and to a certain extent that is quite true.
+Some would argue that the learning environment’s meaning and function are minimal, as related to the traditional brick and mortar school.
+Projects such as the widely successful Hole-in-the-wall Project, where students accomplish exceptional learning levels, is far from ideal surroundings, suggests that students learn in any setting – and to a certain extent, that is quite true.

-Surroundings do matter and there is a great deal of research behind that conclusion.
+Yet, surroundings do matter, and there is a great deal of research behind that conclusion.
 An overwhelming amount of research also shows the best learning environments are not traditional lecture halls and factory-style rooms with rows and rows of desks.

 Learning environments contribute to the school’s objectives when they are student rather than teacher-centered.
 Unfortunately, despite what research has shown for years, and although a vast majority of educators would readily agree with student-centered school plant design, the transmissive style of instruction by a teacher is still the predominant form of instruction in the majority of schools and universities today.

 A fundamental and informed philosophy of education affirms that learners construct knowledge.
-Information may be transferred through the traditional lecture or broadcast method, but knowledge is built by the individual learner.
+Information may be transferred through the traditional lecture or broadcast method, but the individual learner builds knowledge.

 Learning is primarily a social process.
 Students are social creatures needing feedback to validate their beliefs.
 The environments that support the greatest amount of learning are those encouraging and supporting social communication.
-Rather than invest in traditional classroom settings, which were designed for monologs, trusted school leaders design school environments for dialogs.
+Rather than invest in traditional classroom settings designed for monologs, trusted leaders design school environments for dialogs.
 How significant is this?

-The simplest way to help someone understand significance of a learning environment that supports relationships, is to ask the question, “How significant is your house or apartment?”
+The simplest way to help someone understand the significance of a learning environment that supports relationships is to ask the question, “How significant is your house or apartment?”
 Anyone can instantly answer the question.
-Everyone recognizes the high importance and value of living in a clean and healthy home environment – functional to meet the living standards we desire and that reflects our values.
-The same holds true with school buildings and campus facilities.
-Schools are home environments for students, faculty, and staff a large part of their waking hours.
+Everyone recognizes the high importance and value of living in a clean and healthy home environment – functional to meet the living standards we desire, reflecting our values.
+The same holds with school buildings and campus facilities.
+Schools are home environments for students, faculty, and staff, a large part of their waking hours.
 Yet, “planning and managing school facilities remains one of the most neglected areas of school administration” (Kowalski, 2002).
-The lack of planning and management often results in tremendous levels of teacher distraction; drawing their focus away from teaching.
+The lack of planning and management often results in tremendous teacher distraction, drawing their focus away from teaching.
 Many school leaders have never completed a course on the essential topics of school plant design and management.
 This should concern school owners, boards, and all stakeholders in light of other realities such as:

 Trusted school leaders understand the potential distractions inherent within a school campus and protect teachers from them.
-These leaders understand the significance of the entire school campus as a learning environment, which supports the work of learning – rather than detracting from it.
-They are familiar with the research on this subject; especially in educational psychology and sociology.
-That research conclusively shows the direct connection between learning environment and learning.
+These leaders understand the significance of the entire school campus as a learning environment, which supports learning rather than detracting from it.
+They are familiar with the research on this subject, especially in educational psychology and sociology.
+That research conclusively shows the direct connection between the learning environment and learning.

 Building on the framework of student-centered learning environments, trusted school leaders exercise the following: